 “Tell the believing men to lower their gaze and be modest.
 That is purer for them.
 Lo!
 God is Aware of what they do.
 And tell the believing women to lower their gaze and be modest, and to display of their adornment only that which is apparent, and to draw their veils over their chests, and not to reveal their adornment.”
 (24:31)

-In many Muslim societies, women are often held responsible and stigmatized for the violence enacted on them against their will.
+In many Muslim societies, women are often held responsible for violence enacted on them against their will.
 Rape continues to remain a taboo subject, and in some cases women will face discrimination instead of the recognition and vital assistance they need after experiencing such extreme abuse.
 Some rape victims are murdered by relatives in honor killings because the violation of a woman’s chastity is viewed as an attack to their family’s reputation.

 In a number of countries a rapist can go free under the penal code if he proposes to marry the victim, even if she is a child.5 As a result, rape victims remain silent and refrain from seeking help because they are afraid of repercussions, lack of justice, or community ostracization.
 At the same time, there are other women who take their own lives, in what is known as “honor suicides,” due to mounting family pressure and fear.